rstephenrrtx/sample-room-java/WeatherRoom.md

 400 Bad Request
 ```
 We have a good idea that the 400 return code is a bad zip code (as that is the only part of the API we are dynamically supplying).
-Other possible values are detailed on the REST API page.
+Other possible return code values are detailed on the REST API page.

 #### Summary